mohammedzee1000/ci-firewall/README.md

 - *Jenkins Robot User Password*: The password of above user.
 Looks for `JENKINS_ROBOT_PASSWORD` env, or can be passed as argument to cli
 - *SSH Node file(optional)*: If provided, repersents path to json file containing infor needed to ssh into nodes and run tests.
 Can be passed to cli (see below for more information)
 - *CI Message Variable* The variable containing, as configured in your CI Event Subscriber (defaults to `CI)MESSAGE` env)
+- *Environment Variables*: List of envs to inject to the scripts.
+- *Tags* : List of tags to attach to all logs

 It is also a good idea to ensure the jenkins job cleans up after itself by enabling `Delete workspace before build starts` and maybe even `Execute concurrent builds if necessary` depending on if your are ok with each build running only after previous build is finished.